 The defense is chaired by the mentor, who is responsible for taking notes and writing the protocol.
 The mentor does not grade the defense.

-The doctoral candidate must attend the defense in person, with at least one examiner present in person.
+The candidate must attend the defense in person, with at least one examiner present in person.
 The GHS must be informed in advance if one or more examiners attend the defense online.

 Please note that the GHS does not coordinate the defense with the examiners and the mentor.
-The doctoral candidate must contact all examiners and the mentor and organize the time of the defense, room and – if needed – online participation.
+The candidate must contact all examiners and the mentor and organize the time of the defense, room and – if needed – online participation.

 ** If more than one independent expert participates, the independent experts give one common grade.